MingyueX/Chatgpt-Factchecker/README.md

 ## Usage

-Before using the extension demo, make sure to start the Flask server by running `python3 fact_checker_api.py` on your local machine.
+Before using the extension demo, make sure to start the Flask server by running `python3 fact_checker_api.py` on your local machine terminal console.

+It will take several minutes to install for the first run.

 Once installed, a Fact-Check Helper will be available at the bottom of the last chatbox.